gertvv/patavi/README.md

 The following routes are available:

  - `POST /task?service=$service` will persist and queue up a task for the given service.
 Expects a JSON request body.
 If successful, returns `201 Created` with a `Location` header pointing to the newly created task, as well as a JSON response body (see `GET /task/$taskId`).
+ - `POST /task?service=$service&ttl=$ttl` queues up a task for the given service, with a time to live set by `$ttl` in ISO duration format, e.g. `PT5M` means a time to live of 5 minutes.
+The task and results will be removed some time after the time to live has expired, counting from task completion.
  - `GET /task/$taskId` returns basic task information:
     ```
     {